Looking across the Semiconductor Landscape

 PC-related chip demand remains strong, as highlighted by the raised third-quarter outlook from Intel (INTC), which increased its third-quarter revenue forecast to $8.8 billion-$9.2 billion from $8.1 billion-$8.9 billion.
 As we've mentioned in the past, PC makers have been building up inventory in anticipation of strong end-of-year demand and the launch of Windows 7.
 We believe that inventory builds for notebooks and netbooks have been particularly strong, and other chipmakers that likely benefited from this trend in the third quarter include Intersil (ISIL), Integrated Device Technology (IDTI), and Maxim Integrated Products (MXIM).
 However, there is risk of an overbuild in the PC supply chain in the next two quarters if end-market demand does not meet expectations.

-Andy Ng does not own shares in any of the securities mentioned above.
+Andy Ng does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.

 How we use your information depends on the product and service that you use and your relationship with us.
 We may use it to: